 Breastfeeding, bilirubin and jaundice

-It is usual and normal for babies to become jaundiced in the days after birth.
-But the bilirubin that causes the yellow colour of the baby’s skin is protective (it’s an antioxidant) and too often we treat higher than average bilirubin levels in a sort of panic state.
-Hardly ever does anyone routinely take time to watch babies drinking at the breast right after birth and before they become jaundiced.
-Once the jaundice becomes a worry for the staff on the ward, the solution always becomes phototherapy which misses the real issue:
+It is usual and normal for babies to become jaundiced in the first few days after birth.
+But the bilirubin that causes the yellow colour of the baby’s skin is protective, it’s an antioxidant (the two links take you to two different studies).
+Too often, we treat higher than average bilirubin levels in a sort of panic state.
+Hardly ever does anyone routinely take time to watch babies drinking at the breast right after birth and before they become jaundiced, with higher than average levels of bilirubin.
+Once the jaundice becomes a worry for the staff on the ward, the solution almost always becomes phototherapy and very often formula feeding with bottles.
+This approach misses the real issue which is:

 It is normal for babies to have jaundice during the first few days of life, (though not usually on day 1).
 The bilirubin which causes the yellow colour of the baby’s skin rises to a peak, usually on the third day of life and then decreases.
 It is called “physiologic jaundice” because it is normal.
 Where does the bilirubin come from?

 Bilirubin is formed when old red blood cells die and release their hemoglobin.
-The globin part of the hemoglobin is recycled leaving heme, which is toxic and the body wants to get rid of it.
-So it breaks down the heme to salvage an iron molecule from it, and forms a compound called biliverdin.
-The biliverdin, in its turn, is transformed by an enzyme into bilirubin.
-The jaundice that occurs in newborns is due to the fact that the hemoglobin of the fetus and newborn is different from that of the adult and has a much shorter life span than the hemoglobin of adults (80 days on average for the fetal hemoglobin compared to 120 days on average for the adult hemoglobin), to the fact that newborns have a lot of red blood cells, many more on average than an adult, and to the fact that the baby’s liver may not have the capacity to deal with all these red cells.
+The globin part of the hemoglobin is recycled leaving heme, which is toxic, and the body wants to get rid of it.
+So, it breaks down the heme to salvage an iron molecule from it, and forms a compound called biliverdin.
+The biliverdin, in its turn, is transformed by an enzyme, called biliverdin reductase (for keen students of biochemistry) into bilirubin.
+The usual, normal jaundice that occurs in newborns is due to the fact that the hemoglobin of the fetus and newborn is different from that of the adult and has a much shorter life span than the hemoglobin of adults (80 days on average for the fetal hemoglobin compared to 120 days on average for the adult hemoglobin), and also, to the fact that newborns have a lot of red blood cells, many more on average than an adult, and to the fact that the baby’s liver may not have the capacity to deal with all these red cells.

 The body does not need to make bilirubin.
 Biliverdin, the step before the production of bilirubin, is easy to get rid of.
 Yet the body does make bilirubin and the body rarely does something without a good reason.
 Indeed, the energy cost to the body in order to make bilirubin from biliverdin is considerable.
 Every molecule of biliverdin that is converted to bilirubin uses up one molecule of NADPH, and for those of you who might actually remember the biochemistry you learned (or didn’t) in school, that’s a powerful lot of energy.